superloiwu/superloiwu.github.io/_posts/2015-12-15-welcome-here.markdown

 #About Loi

-My name is Loi Wu, and I’m a software engineer.
-I'm living in Guangzhou, China with my work partner Constance.
+My name is Loi Wu, and I’m a software engineer living in Guangzhou, China with my work partner Constance.

 You can contact me, if you like: